 Now that your head is in the right place, it’s time to get out there!
 The first step is updating your resume and making sure that you have highlighted all of your strengths.
 Yes, you did take a break but if you explain the reason and don’t linger on it too much, no one will either.
 Mention all of the successes you have achieved throughout the years and the experience you have gathered.

 Do the same with your LinkedIn profile.
 Try to reach more people and make sure you have informed people in your environment that you are ready to get back to work.
 They can help you spread the word and reach out to more potential employers.
 Now you need to create some interesting content, so they will be drawn to your profile and keen to get to know you better!

 Hire a coach to help you overcome the obstacles on the way

 Even with a very healthy and positive attitude, trying to get hired after a break can be a very stressful process.
 Sometimes, the stress and the pressure aren’t external.
 In many cases it’s you making thing worse for yourself.
 Perhaps you are having doubts, or you aren’t sure where to go, you are second guessing yourself and are hesitant on making firm steps.

 This is where having a coach comes very handy.
-Someone on the outside, giving you help and guidance and enabling you to reach a conclusion yourself – a coach can have a significant impact on the process.
+Someone on the outside, giving you help and guidance and enabling you to reach a conclusion yourself – aa business coach as talented as Robin Waite can have a significant impact on the process.
 It is always beneficial to reach out to someone and allow them to provide you with clarity and support.
 A coach won’t do the job for you but they will make sure that you are able to do it yourself.

 Think outside of the box and don’t compromise!